max-kay/bachelor_thesis/report/main.typ

 The struct `Site` contains the method `orbit_in_bounds` which produces the orbit within the bounds provided.

 == Pair Expansion Implementation <pairs_impl>
-In the implementation exists a struct called `Pair` which is used to store the information about a pair.
-Its constructor takes the starting position, the vector associated with the pair and the isometry group.
+The constructor for `Expansion` takes the starting position, the vector associated with the pair and the isometry group.
 After translating the starting position into the unit cell.
 The `Site` is constructed from the starting position and the space group.
 The pair vector is added to the starting position and the resulting position is checked against the orbit of the `Site`.

 Then the following algorithm is applied to the pair to determine its expansion:

 ```rust